-However, there are still a number of key changes for employers to take on board, most of which result from the Government’s Good Work Plan and are due to take effect from April 2020.
+Most of these changes result from the Government’s Good Work Plan and take effect from April 2020.
+A summary of the main changes for 2020 is set out below, most of which result from the Government’s Good Work Plan and take effect from April 2020.
 A summary of the main changes for 2020 is set out below.

 Increases to statutory rates of pay

-With effect from 1 April 2020, the hourly rates of the National Minimum Wage and National Living Wage will increase as follows:
+With effect from 1 April 2020, the hourly rates of the National Minimum Wage and National Living Wage increases as follows:

 - Apprentice rate (under 19 or in the first year of an apprenticeship): £3.90 to £4.15

 - 21-24 years: £7.70 to £8.20

 - 25+ (National Living Wage): £8.21 to £8.72.

 The weekly rate of statutory maternity, paternity, adoption and shared parental pay increases from £148.68 to £151.20 per week, with effect from 5 April 2020.